Zarcolio/sitedorks/README.md

 ```
 sitedorks -query \"uber.com\"
 ```
-Want to search for communication invites with yandex?
-Use the following command:
+Want to search for communication invites with yandex but leave site: out of the query?
+Just use the following command:
 ```
-sitedorks -cat comm -site disable -count 10 -engine yandex -query uber
+sitedorks -cat comm -site disable -engine yandex -query uber
 ```
 # Contribute?
 Do you have some usefull additions to the script or to the list of dorkable websites, please send in a pull request to help make this script better :)